This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 Vaporizing nicotine works in the same way as smoking tobacco.
 Therefore, it does not trigger an insulin response and will not break the fast.

-However, people rarely are vaping without distinctive flavors, which you night identify by the sweet smell.
+However, people rarely vape without distinctive flavors, which you might identify by the sweet smell.
 For example, these are elaborate flavors like cherry caramel or banana papaya.

 Of course, if you add flavors with added sugar to the nicotine, we get the same result as most menthol cigarettes.